jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Deprivation and Fatigue

-When you are **deprived** of a crucial need (such as food, water, warmth, or sleep), you cannot regain ability points.
+When you are **deprived** of a crucial need (such as food, water, warmth, or sleep), you cannot regain hit points or ability points, nor can you restore ability dice.

 When you are deprived for longer than a day, you become **fatigued** and must make all tests with disadvantage.
 Each additional day you are deprived makes the disadvantage worse.